thomasdunlap/Autonomous-LiDAR-3D-Object-Detection/README.md

     exec_visualization = ['show_objects_in_bev_labels_in_camera']
     configs_det = det.load_configs(model_name="fpn_resnet")

-Where to find this task?

-This task involves writing code within the functions detect_objects, load_configs_model and create_model located in the file student/objdet_detect.py.
-What this task is about?

-The model-based detection of objects in lidar point-clouds using deep-learning is a heavily researched area with new approaches appearing in the literature and on GitHub every few weeks.
-On the website Papers With Code and on GitHub, several repositories with code for object detection can be found, such as Complex-YOLO: Real-time 3D Object Detection on Point Clouds and Super Fast and Accurate 3D Object Detection based on 3D LiDAR Point Clouds.
+We used YOLO3 and Resnet deep-learning models to doe 3D Object Detection.
+Complex-YOLO: Real-time 3D Object Detection on Point Clouds and Super Fast and Accurate 3D Object Detection based on 3D LiDAR Point Clouds.

-The goal of this task is to illustrate how a new model can be integrated into an existing framework.
-The task consists of the following steps:

-    Clone the repo Super Fast and Accurate 3D Object Detection based on 3D LiDAR Point Clouds Familiarize yourself with the code in SFA3D->test.py with the goal of understanding the steps involved for performing inference with a pre-trained model
-    Extract the relevant parameters from SFA3D->test.py->parse_test_configs() and add them to the configs structure in load_configs_model.
-    Instantiate the model for fpn_resnet in create_model.
-    After model inference has been performed, decode the output and perform post-processing in detect_objects- Visualize the results by setting the flag show_objects_in_bev_labels_in_camera

-Note that the pre-trained model from SFA3D as well as the model classes and some helper functions have already been integrated into the mid-term project.
-You can find all related files in the folder tools/objdet_models/resnet.

-Also note that in this project, we are only focussing on the detection of vehicles, even though the Waymo Open dataset contains labels for other road users as well.
-What your result should look like

-Note that the visualization of tracking results will be implemented in the next task.
-At this point, the content of detections should look like this in the VS Code inspector:
-An example of `detections` data, showing the various variables and arrays making it up

-An example of detections data
-Extract 3D bounding boxes from model response (ID_S3_EX2) Task preparations
+### Extract 3D bounding boxes from model response (ID_S3_EX2)

 In file loop_over_dataset.py, set the attributes for code execution in the following way: